seejohnrun/google_plus/README.md

 ### People do Things

 Lastly, you can get a list of activities for a person, which is returned as a `GooglePlus::Cursor`.
-You use it like:
+You use it like (which auto-paginates):

     person = GooglePlus::Person.new(123)
     cursor = person.list_activities
-    while cursor.next_page
+		cursor.each do |item|
-      cursor.items.count # a batch of activities
+		  item # an item
     end

 Or if you just want one page, you can have it: